Andrew McCutchen Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- The Cubs allow the eighth-fewest home runs in baseball (142 total, 1.1 per game).
+- Cubs pitchers combine to allow 143 home runs (1.1 per game), the ninth-fewest in baseball.

-- Assad (2-2) gets the starting nod for the Cubs in his sixth start of the season.
-He's put together a 3.12 ERA in 72 2/3 innings pitched, with 53 strikeouts.
+- Assad gets the start for the Cubs, his sixth of the season.
+He is 2-2 with a 3.12 ERA and 53 strikeouts through 72 2/3 innings pitched.

-- The righty last appeared on Monday against the Detroit Tigers, when he threw 5 1/3 innings, allowing two earned runs while giving up five hits.
+- His last time out came on Monday against the Detroit Tigers, when the righty threw 5 1/3 innings, surrendering two earned runs while giving up five hits.

-- In 23 games this season, the 26-year-old has amassed an ERA of 3.12, with 6.6 strikeouts per nine innings.
-Opponents are batting .228 against him.
+- The 26-year-old has amassed an ERA of 3.12, with 6.6 strikeouts per nine innings, in 23 games this season.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.